sbin-github/sbin-public-cv.github.io/projects.md

 {% include youtube.html id="wcGt7EAkdVg" %}
 _(Under progress)_
 <br>
-Natural-looking joint trajectory generation is essential for wearable robots.
-At the same time, the system must consider the wearer's safety and reasonable energy consumption.
-This study aims to transfer the walking style of the human being to a robot with limited DOFs based on the [Adversarial Motion Priors](https://arxiv.org/abs/2104.02180), while strictly maintaining the safety factors and observing energy efficiency.
+Generating natural-looking joint trajectories is crucial for wearable robots, while also ensuring the wearer's safety and maintaining reasonable energy consumption.
+This study aims to transfer human walking styles to a robot with limited degrees of freedom (DOFs) using [Adversarial Motion Priors](https://arxiv.org/abs/2104.02180), all while strictly adhering to safety constraints and optimizing for energy efficiency.

 ---
 ### <mark>Robust controller for wearable robots</mark>